 Coated seed (includes pelleted and encrusted seed units) is a seed unit covered with any substance which changes the size, shape, or weight of the original seed.
-Seeds coated with ingredients such as, but not limited to, rhizobia, dyes, and pesticides are excluded.

 3.10.2 Obtaining the working sample

 The minimum submitted sample size for samples of coated units to be submitted for a foreign seed determination must be approximately 50,000 units.
 Due to variation in weight of coating materials, the size or weight of the working sample must be determined separately for each lot.
 This weight must be determined by weighing 100 completely coated units and calculating the weight of 25,000 units for the foreign seed determination.
 Use the methods described in Section 2.2 to obtain the working sample.